 Taussig's research focuses on developing and testing prevention programming for maltreated children with child welfare involvement.
-She developed and directs the Fostering Healthy Futures (FHF) program, an evidence-based mentoring program for children in foster care that was developed and tested with funding from the National Institutes for Health.
+She developed and directs the Fostering Healthy Futures (FHF) program, an evidence-based mentoring program for children with child welfare involvement that was developed and tested with funding from the National Institutes for Health.
 FHF is being disseminated through community-based organizations and a teen adaptation is being tested in a randomized controlled trial funded by the Laura and John Arnold Foundation.

-Taussig recently completed data collection for a 10-year longitudinal study of youth in foster care, funded by the National Institute of Justice.
-She is beginning a study of ecological factors and juvenile justice involvement among youth in foster care through funding from the Office of Juvenile Justice and Delinquency Prevention.
+Taussig recently completed data collection for a 10-year longitudinal study of youth in foster care, funded by the National Institute of Justice and the Office of Juvenile Justice and Delinquency Prevention.
 Taussig's work includes research on youth mentoring, adolescent risk behaviors, dating violence and child welfare system outcomes.